virbula/proxmox-backup/docs/notifications.rst

 --------

 * Proxmox Backup Server emits :ref:`notification_events` in case of noteworthy events in the system.
-These events are handled by the notification system.
-A notification event has metadata, for example a timestamp, a severity level, a type and other metadata fields.
+These events are processed based on the global notification settings.
+Each notification event includes metadata, such as a timestamp, severity level, type, and additional event-specific fields.
 * :ref:`notification_matchers` route a notification event to one or more notification targets.
 A matcher can have match rules to selectively route based on the metadata of a notification event.